-There was a material difference between budgeted expenditures (\$40,000) and actual expenditures (\$104,578) in the Grading for Equity Program (Action 5).
+There was a material difference between budgeted expenditures (\$40,000) and actual expenditures (\$101,352) in the Grading for Equity Program (Action 5).
 Given the interest in the program, offerings were expanded and cost per session increased significantly for the program.

-There was a material difference between budgeted expenditures (\$100,000) and actual expenditures (\$17,508) for Professional Learning Community training (Action 7).
-There were limitations to the training opportunities due to COVID-19 restrictions.
+There was a material difference between budgeted expenditures (\$100,000) and actual expenditures (\$50,000) for Professional Learning Community training (Action 7).
+There were limitations to the implementation given school site priorities and other pressures such as the WASC accreditation process.

-There were material differences between budgeted expenditures and actual expenditures for particular action for the ELD program and EL support (Actions 8-11, 12-13), but the overall actual expenditures for ELD and EL support were not materially different from the budgeted expenditures.
+There were material differences between budgeted expenditures and actual expenditures for particular action for the ELD program and EL support (Action 13), but the overall actual expenditures for ELD and EL support were not materially different from the budgeted expenditures.